DaleiZhou/daleizhou.github.io/_posts/2018/2018-06-05-startup-of-Kafka.md

       val producerId = producerIdManager.generateProducerId()
       responseCallback(InitProducerIdResult(producerId, producerEpoch = 0, Errors.NONE))
     } else if (transactionalId.isEmpty) {
-      // if transactional id is empty then return error as invalid request.
-This is
-      // to make TransactionCoordinator's behavior consistent with producer client responseCallback(initTransactionError(Errors.INVALID_REQUEST))
+      responseCallback(initTransactionError(Errors.INVALID_REQUEST))
     } else if (!txnManager.validateTransactionTimeoutMs(transactionTimeoutMs)) {
       // check transactionTimeoutMs is not larger than the broker configured maximum allowed value